 The words of Our Lord also come to mind when he asked what good it would do for a man to gain the whole world if he loses his soul in the process.
 (Mark 8:36)

 One might argue that in apparent contrast to what I am saying, organized and institutional religion is demonstrably very dangerous, as it seems to be at the heart of many a deadly war.
 Yet, the reason that religion has caused so much bloodshed is that the eternal destination of our souls is something for which we should be willing to fight!
 We should be willing more to fight for our religion than for our country, as that would be more rational.
 Our ancestors knew this well.
 Tell me I must sell my soul and reject my Catholic religion for atheism or a blasphemous one-world spirituality, and I am ready to fight!
-I want to go to heaven and have no intention of letting you stop me.
+I want to go to heaven and do not intend to let you stop me.
 I agree with G.K.
 Chesterton that religious war, though undesirable, is far more rational than wars between nations:

 “The Crusade was a religious movement, but it was also a perfectly rational movement; one might almost say a rationalist movement…But it certainly is the fact that religious war is in itself much more rational than patriotic war.
 I for one have often defended and even encouraged patriotic war, and should always be ready to defend and encourage patriotic passion.
 But it cannot be denied that there is more of mere passion, of mere preference and prejudice, in short of mere personal accident, in fighting another nation than in fighting another faith.
 The Crusader is in every sense more rational than the modern conscript or professional soldier.
 He is more rational in his object, which is the intelligent and intelligible object of conversion; where the modern militarist has an object much more confused by momentary vanity and one-sided satisfaction.”
 (Chesterton 2008)